Accommodations vs Modifications: What Teachers Need to KnowAccommodations vs modifications in education classroom comparison

 The modification would be: Leo submits four bullet points instead of three paragraphs.
 This lowers the standard of written expression itself, which was the whole point of the lab report.
 Unless Leo's IEP explicitly includes a modification in science, this is not permitted.

-Your responsibility as a teacher is to implement the accommodations and modifications that are written in the IEP or 504 plan.
+Your responsibility as a teacher is to use the accommodations and modifications that are written in the IEP or 504 plan.
 You are not free to add accommodations on your own (though you can certainly request them through the IEP process).
 You cannot give a student modifications unless they are explicitly written in an IEP by the entire team.

 Key Takeaways: Accommodation Vs Modification